Skip to main content

 • Caregiver name, phone number, relationship, and best time to call.

-• Letters from Medicare, Medicaid, SNAP, housing offices, or insurance plans.
+• Letters from Medicare, Medicaid, SNAP, housing offices, tax offices, or insurance plans.

-If you are helping a parent or spouse, ask whether the office needs permission to speak with you.
+If you are helping a parent, spouse, neighbor, or friend, ask whether the office needs permission to speak with you.
 Some offices can give general information without it, but they may need written permission before discussing a case.

 Phone scripts you can use